 - a private non-profit organization that serves as guardian of the person for persons under guardianship, through a contract with a government agency such as a state or county

 This scholarship is defined as one complimentary registration to the National Guardianship Association’s National Conference on Guardianship taking place in the year of the nomination and up to $500 in travel and lodging expenses.
 It does not include any items for which there are separate charges, such as the conference intensives.
 The holder is also responsible for his/her own travel and lodging above the $500 maximum, as well as any meals not included as part of the conference.

 - Any NGA or CGC board member, NGA member, or CGC certified guardian may nominate an individual for the Fred Kretz Memorial Scholarship.
 No self-nominations will be considered.

 - Nominations must be received online via the Fred Kretz Memorial Scholarship nomination form.

 - The nominee must be a National Certified Guardian or a National Master Guardian.

 - The nominee must be a member of the National Guardianship Association or a state affiliate association of NGA.

-The NGA scholarship committee will review all nominations and any supporting documentation.
+The NGA scholarship committee will review all nominations.
 The committee will make a decision and notify the recipient at least 30 days prior to the conference.
 The committee reserves the right to not present this award in any one year.